Version 10 - 04/11/2022

 Where there are two or more caveators, it is the responsibility of the surviving caveator to establish how the interest or claim was held, i.e. jointly or in shares.

-Where the interest was held jointly the surviving caveator may complete the withdrawal form and provide the appropriate evidence similar to a Survivorship Application (See also: DEC-02 Survivorship).
+Where the interest or claim was held jointly the surviving caveator may complete a Withdrawal of Caveat form accompanied by evidence similar to a Survivorship Application (See also: DEC-02 Survivorship).

-In the event of a Sole Caveator, the Executor(s)/Administrator(s) of the decease caveator may apply for the removal of the caveat using a withdrawal of caveat form.
-The Executor(s)/Administrator(s) would need to provide the appropriate evidence similar to a Transmission Application.
+In the event of a sole caveator, the Executor(s)/Administrator(s) of the deceased caveator may complete a Withdrawal of Caveat form accompanied by evidence similar to a Transmission Application.
 (See DEC-03 Transmission Applications).

 1.2 Removal of Registrar’s Caveats (NEW)